IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 As a redeemer, in order to unlock the original auction UTXO, we use something called `Bid`.
 This is an algebraic data type.
 There will be other values as well.

 The auction script will check that all the conditions are satisfied.
-In this example, the script has to check three conditions:
+In this example, the script has to check these three conditions:

-1. that the bid happens before the deadline,
+1. The bid happens before the deadline.
-2. that the bid is high enough, and
+2. The bid is high enough.
-3. that the correct inputs and outputs are present (meaning that the auction is an output containing the NFT and it has the correct datum).
+3. The correct inputs and outputs are present (meaning that the auction is an output containing the NFT and it has the correct datum).

 A second bidder
 ~~~~~~~~~~~~~~~~~~~~

-Next, suppose that a second bidder, Charlie, wants to outbid Bob.
+Next, a second bidder, Charlie, wants to outbid Bob.
 Charlie wants to bid 200 Ada.

 Charlie will create another transaction, this time one with two inputs and two outputs.
 The two inputs are: